vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 ### Second of 3-day cycle: 150 lbs and 100 lb close-and-hold excluding specific fingers (focus on building)

-* Right hand on 150 lb: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.
+* Right hand on 150 lb: I try to close (or get as far toward closed as I can) and hold (for as long as I can) excluding my little finger and then separately excluding my index finger.

-  * Excluding the little finger: I close and keep closed for 0 to 10 seconds.
+  * Excluding the little finger: I close and keep closed for about 5 to 20 seconds.

   * Excluding the index finger: I am not consistently able to close;
-    when I do succeed, I keep closed for 0 to 5 seconds.
+    when I do succeed, I keep closed for about 0 to 8 seconds.
+If I close part of the way, I am generally able to keep in that position for about 0 to 8 seconds.

-* Left hand on 150 lb: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and then separately excluding my index finger.
+* Left hand on 150 lb: I try to close (or get as far toward closed as I can) and hold (for as long as I can) excluding my little finger and then separately excluding my index finger.

-  As of 2025-12-20, I have not been able to fully close with the left hand excluding either of the fingers.
+  * Excluding the little finger: I get somewhere between 1/2 and 5/6 of the way from parallel to fully closed and am able to hold for about 0 to 5 seconds.

+  * Excluding the index finger: I get somewhere between parallel and 1/2 of the way from parallel to fully closed and am able to hold for about 0 to 5 seconds.

-* Right hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and index finger (together and separately).
+* Right hand on 100 lb with specific fingers excluded: I try to close (or get as far toward closed as I can) and hold (for as long as I can) excluding my little finger and index finger (together and separately).

-  * Excluding both the little finger and index finger: I close and keep closed for 0 to 5 seconds.
+  * Excluding both the little finger and index finger: I close and keep closed for about 0 to 8 seconds.

   * Excluding the little finger: I close and keep closed for 10 to 25 seconds.

-  * Excluding the index finger: I close and keep closed for 10 to 25 seconds.
+  * Excluding the index finger: I close and keep closed for about 10 to 25 seconds.

-* Left hand on 100 lb with specific fingers excluded: I try to close and keep closed (or as far toward closed as I can get) excluding my little finger and index finger (together and separately).
+* Left hand on 100 lb with specific fingers excluded: I try to close (or get as far toward closed as I can) and hold (for as long as I can) excluding my little finger and index finger (together and separately).

   * Excluding both the little finger and index finger: I try to go as far as I can toward closing and hold for as long.
 I can usually go 1/2 or more of the way from parallel to fully closed and hold at that position for 0 to 5 seconds.

-  * Excluding the little finger: I close and keep closed for 5 to 20 seconds.
+  * Excluding the little finger: I close and keep closed for about 5 to 20 seconds.

-  * Excluding the index finger: I close and keep closed for 3 to 20 seconds.
+  * Excluding the index finger: I close and keep closed for about 5 to 20 seconds.

 ### Third of 3-day cycle: 200 lb close (focus on building -- very far from being able to do this)

-* Right hand on 200 lb: I try to close the 200 lb as far as possible and hold it at the maximum I was able to get it to for as long as possible.
-I record both how far I got in closing (as a fraction of the way from parallel to fully closed) and how long I was able to hold in that position.
+* Right hand on 200 lb: I try to close (or get as far toward closed as I can) and hold (for as long as I can).

-  As of 2025-12-20, I have been able to get between 2/3 and 5/6 of the way and hold for anywhere from 4 to 12 seconds, generally getting to about 5 to 8 seconds.
+  * I get somewhere between 5/6 of the way from parallel to fully closed and fully closed, with a close-to-even split between the extremes.

+  * I am able to hold for about 0 to 5 seconds (generally, the longer hold duration of around 4 to 5 seconds is when I close 5/6, and the shorter hold duration of around 3 to 4 seconds is when I close fully)

-* Left hand on 200 lb: I try to close the 200 lb as far as possible and hold it at the maximum I was able to get it to for as long as possible.
-I record both how far I got in closing (as a fraction of the way from parallel to fully closed) and how long I was able to hold in that position.
+* Left hand on 200 lb: I try to close (or get as far toward closed as I can) and hold (for as long as I can).

-  As of 2025-10-18, I can go from slightly beyond parallel to 1/2 of the way from parallel to fully closed (I usually manage 1/3 of the way from parallel to fully closed) and hold for about 5 to 9 seconds.
+  * I get somewhere between parallel and 1/2 of the way from parallel to fully closed, with the "1/2 of the way" the modal occurrence.

+  * I am able to hold for about 0 to 5 seconds.

 * Both hands together on 200 lb with right hand on the inside: I try to close the 200 lb with both hands together, with the right hand on